Syedaaneesa/Alpine-cottage/README.md

-# 🏡 Alpine Cottage Bed & Breakfast – WordPress Project
+# 🏡 Alpine Cottage Bed & Breakfast – Modern WordPress Design Project

 This project is a **custom WordPress website** created for **Alpine Cottage Bed and Breakfast**, designed to showcase their hospitality services and cottage accommodations in a warm, elegant, and user-friendly way.